fedspendingtransparency/usaspending-api/usaspending_api/etl/management/sql/c_file_linkage/C_to_D_Linkage.md

 During the File C to D linkage process, File C records are attempted to be matched to an award ingested from FPDS/FABS (File D).
 The linkage logic is defined below.

-## Two Methods for Linkages
+## Two Linkage Phases

 There are two phases in the nightly pipeline that create File C to D linkages.
-The linkage logic below focuses on only the second phase.

-1. When submissions are loaded from broker into usaspending in the nightly pipeline, File C records from these submissions are attempted to be linked to File D awards.
+1. When submissions are loaded from broker into usaspending in the nightly pipeline
-2. After new FABS/FPDS records are loaded from broker, SQL scripts (described in the logic below) are used to attempt to link File C records from already loaded submissions.
+2. After new FABS/FPDS records are loaded from broker

 ## Linkage Logic